Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 2
 ~~~~~~
 | **Line Up** (wip)
-| If the Arbalest does not move for one round, intentionally or otherwise, they receive a +1 die bonus to the first attack roll made on their following turn.
+| At the end of their turn, the Arbalist may declare a target to focus their attention on.
+If both the target and Arbalist remain in their respective spaces by the beginning of the Arbalist's next turn, the Arbalist gains a +2 die bonus to their first attack, as long as it is against the focused target.
+This bonus stacks up to 3 times.

 Rank 3
 ~~~~~~